 - 420,000-year-old Clacton spear, the oldest preserved wooden spear in the world

-- Cheddar Man skeleton and fascinating insights into the cultural practices of early modern humans in Britain, including a human skull shaped into a cup
+- Cheddar Man skeleton and model head reconstruction with fascinating insights into the cultural practices of early modern humans in Britain, including a human skull shaped into a cup